Dunlop's Restaurant Victorian brand concept, design development and project production.

 way finding and information graphics telling the story of Victorian Dublin.

-While the main artwork pieces were installed in July 2020, the completion of the project is on hold due to Covid 19 restrictions in Ireland.
+While the main artwork pieces were installed in July 2020, the completion of the project was put on hold due to Covid 19 restrictions in Ireland and wasn't fully completed until late 2021.

-Design development of Dunlops restaurant branding from rough concepts to colour palette options and other as yet unused assets.
+Design development of Dunlops restaurant branding included all stages from rough concepts through design development to finished approved design and artwork.